cpp-best-practices/cppbestpractices/08-Considering_Performance.md

 * It can break your header dependencies.
 Because of the precompiled headers, every file has the possibility to include every header that is marked as a precompiled header.
 In result it can happen, that the build fails if you disable the precompiled headers.
 This can be an issue if you ship something like a library.
 Because of this it is highly recommend to build once with precompiled header enabled and a second time without them.

 Precompiled headers is supported by the most common compiler, like [GCC](https://gcc.gnu.org/onlinedocs/gcc/Precompiled-Headers.html), [Clang](http://clang.llvm.org/docs/PCHInternals.html) and [Visual Studio](https://msdn.microsoft.com/en-us/library/szfdksca.aspx).
+Tools like [cotire](https://github.com/sakra/cotire/) (a plugin for cmake) can help you to add precompiled headers to your build system.

 ### Consider Using Tools